Sumit-ai/Deep-Learning-/README.md

 # Deep-Learning-
-## This repository contains my all code for deep learning and machine learning
+## This repository contains my all practice codes for deep learning and machine learning.